Healthdirect Free Australian health advice you can count on.

 What is tinnitus?

-Tinnitus can come and go, or you might experience it all the time.
+Tinnitus can come and go, or you might have it all the time.
 Some people find their tinnitus is an irritation they can learn to live with.
 For others, it can be very distressing.

 There are 2 main types of tinnitus: